Frequently Asked Questions

 when do I need to pay?

-Payment is required at the time you enrol.
+Payment is required on the day that you enrol.
 Please note that until payment is made towards your fees, your place is not secure and could be given to someone else.
-This is because places are limited to avoid overcrowding and allocated on a first-come, first-served basis.
+This is because places are limited to avoid overcrowding and are allocated on a first-come, first-served basis.

-Fees under £140 need to be paid in full with your booking form.
+Fees of £150 and under need to be paid in full with your booking form.

-Fees over £280 can be paid in 3 lots; the first with your booking and the last before week 4 of the term.
+Fees over £290 can be paid in 3 parts; the first with your booking and the last before week 4 of the term.